 Across the street at LINQ, consider taking a spin (with unlimited booze) on the High Roller Observation Wheel, and peruse the various shopping, restaurant, and bar options along the LINQ Promenade.

-Head over to Aria and explore their fine art collection, which is scattered about the property and includes an outdoor sculpture comprised of hundreds of boats.
+Head over to Aria and explore their fine art collection, scattered throughout the property, including an outdoor sculpture created with boats.

 View Aria’s fine art display guide.